Injured while offshore? Give Us A Call: 800.359.5690

 As per the Jones Act, negligence claims can be brought when an injury results from the careless acts of an employer or coworker.
 The ship owners could also liable if an accident is caused by the unsafe condition of their vessel.

-Injured maritime employees are entitled to a variety of benefits under the Jones Act.
+Injured maritime employees are entitled to a variety of benefits under the Jones Act and General Maritime Law.
 First, they are entitled to compensation for medical expenses, both those already paid and any future costs of recovery.
 Medical expenses may include the costs of future surgery, ongoing rehabilitation, and transportation costs.
 Those who cannot return to work are entitled to past and future lost wages as well as costs for vocational retraining.
 Because serious injuries severely limit the types of jobs available to the victim, the Jones Act also allows damages for lost earning capacity.
 Additionally, injured workers are entitled to payments when they are temporarily or permanently disabled.
 In cases where the injury is caused by negligence, the victim is entitled to damages for pain and suffering.
 Because recovering under the Jones Act is complex, it is important to seek the counsel of a knowledgeable attorney.

 Occupational Diseases From Toxic Exposure (Cancers)